aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/structures.md

 the Terminal Type ID MUST be 0xFFFF.
 Any other value prefixed by 0xFF is reserved and MUST NOT be used.

-It is the responsiblity of the caller to define and maintain a mapping of Terminal Type IDs to specific types and how those types should be serialized and deserialized.
+It is the responsiblity of the caller to define and maintain a mapping of Terminal Type IDs (including 0xFFFF) to specific types and how those types should be serialized and deserialized.

 #### Terminal Value